plantismash/plantismash/README.md

 ## Notion
 Module uses ete3 to parse the tree file.
 But to ete3, 0.003847[100] format is not supported. bootstrap values in newick format should look like: ')100:0.003847'.

-## reference for the Subgroup Module
+## References for the Subgroup Module

 Chung, S. Y., Seki, H., Fujisawa, Y., Shimoda, Y., Hiraga, S., Nomura, Y., Saito, K., Ishimoto, M., & Muranaka, T. (2020).
 A cellulose synthase-derived enzyme catalyses 3-O-glucuronosylation in saponin biosynthesis.
 Nature Communications 2020 11:1, 11(1), 1–11. https://doi.org/10.1038/s41467-020-19399-0